cpske/ISP/agile/index.md

 * *Practices Of An Agile Developer*, slides from the book: [PDF](PracticesOfAnAgileDeveloper-slides.pdf)
     - we will use parts of this book in this course

+## Video

+* [Agile at Microsoft](https://www.youtube.com/watch?v=-LvCJpnNljU) about the Visual Studio Team Services transition to agile.
+Interesting, but some fuzzy use of buzzwords like "team owns X", "team is empowered to ...".
+41 minutes.

 ## Scrum

 Scrum is a popular technique for managing iterations.
 It can be used with many iterative processes.